Departmental orientation events

 Please note that applicants who obtained their bachelor degree from a non-German speaking university should be able to demonstrate that they have good knowledge of German.
 Their German language skills need to be confirmed in the form of a TestDAF 4, DSH 2 or an equivalent certificate, cf. German language skills) This certificate needs to be provided together with the application forms at the time of application.

-For the area of specialisation English Language and Linguistics no German language skills are required.
+For the areas of specialisation General Linguistics and English Linguistics no German language skills are required.

 English language skills (all programmes):